Elisa-Fabbri/Stochastic-Resonance-Simulation/README.md

 - **`configuration.txt`**: The configuration file where simulation parameters and file paths are specified.
 - **`stochastic_resonance.py`**: Contains function definitions required for the simulation.
-- **`testing.py`**: Contains unit tests for functions in `stochastic_resonance.py`.
+- **`testing.py`**: Contains unit tests for functions in *stochastic_resonance.py*.
-- **`simulation.py`**: The main script for running simulations, reading parameters from the configuration file, and saving data to the `data` folder.
+- **`simulation.py`**: The main script for running simulations, reading parameters from the configuration file, and saving data to the *data* folder.
-- **`plots.py`**: Contains functions for generating plots based on the data generated by `simulation.py`.
+- **`plots.py`**: Contains functions for generating plots based on the data generated by *simulation.py*.
 - **`aesthetics.py`**: Provides functions for enhancing user interaction, including a progress bar and text formatting.

 ### Meaning of the obtained plots and examples

-The 'images' folder contains 5 different graphs.
-Below, I will explain how they were obtained and display the results when the simulation is run with the 'configuration.txt' configuration file.
+The *images* folder contains 5 different graphs.
+Below, I will explain how they were obtained and display the results.

 1. **emission_models_comparison_plots.png**:

 In the *Additional Model Details* section, two different approaches for calculating emitted radiation as a function of temperature are discussed.
 The first model employs the Stefan-Boltzmann law for a black body, while the second model utilizes a linear approximation (as described in [^4]).
-The 'emission_models_comparison_plots' graph aims to compare these two models.
+The *emission_models_comparison_plots* graph aims to compare these two models.
 It consists of two subplots:
 - *Emitted radiation comparison*: The first subplot displays the emitted radiation as a function of temperature, computed using both models.
 This allows us to visually compare how these models estimate radiation emissions across the temperature range of interest.
 The temperatures considered for this comparison are those relevant to the model, spanning from 10 degrees Kelvin below the first stable temperature to 10 Kelvin above the second stable temperature.
 - *Deterministic Term Comparison*:  The second subplot demonstrates the deterministic term of the temperature evolution equation, denoted as $F(T)$, calculated for both models.
 Similar to the first subplot, this provides a comparative view of how the deterministic terms differ between the two models over the specified temperature range.

 ![This graph compares the linear emission model and the black body emission model](./images/emission_models_comparison_plots.png)

 2.**temperatures_towards_steady_states_plot.png**:

-The graph **temperatures_towards_steady_states_plot.png** illustrates the temperature evolution over time when neither the noise term nor the periodic forcing are considered.
+The graph *temperatures_towards_steady_states_plot.png* illustrates the temperature evolution over time when neither the noise term nor the periodic forcing are considered.
 It represents the solution to the temperature equation:

 $$
 \frac{dT}{dt} = F(T)